MartinBasualdo0/pyPPI/readme.md

 ## Disclaimer

-py_ppi_arg is not owned by Cocos Capital, and the authors are not responsible for the use of this library.
+py_ppi_arg is not owned by Portfolio Personal, and the authors are not responsible for the use of this library.

 ## Installation